gvinciguerra/nnweaver/docs/gettingstarted.rst

 Specify a Neural Network Topology
 ---------------------------------

-You can create a feedforward neural network specifying the number of inputs as argument of :class:`.NN`, and the number of outputs by adding a :class:`.Layer`::
+You can create a feedforward neural network specifying the number of inputs as the argument of :class:`.NN`, and the number of outputs by adding a :class:`.Layer`::

    from nnweaver import *